Sound Devices in Poetry

 The use of sound devices contributes significantly to creating mood and atmosphere in poetry.
 Emily Dickinson, known for her concise yet powerful verses, employs dashes and unconventional capitalization, creating a unique rhythm and sound that intensify the emotional impact of her poems.
 In “Because I could not stop for Death,” the steady and deliberate pace, achieved through carefully chosen sounds, accentuates the inevitability of death and the reflective nature of the speaker.

-Explore the use of sound devices in our resource: Poems About The Moon
+Explore the use of sound devices in our resource: Poems About the Moon and Poems About the Sun

 Tips for Using Sound Devices in Poetry Writing